 This form field helps you create GDPR compliant forms by giving your site visitors an explicit way to agree to you storing their personal information and sending them email marketing materials.

-To change the default language of the agreement field, all you have to do is click on the field to make changes.
+To change the default language of the agreement field, all you have to do is click on the field and edit the options in the panel on the left.

-If you do add the GDPR Agreement field to your subscribe form, you’ll need to go to WPForms » Settings and click on the GDPR Enhancements checkbox.
+If you do add the GDPR Agreement field to your subscribe form, make sure to go to WPForms » Settings and click on the GDPR Enhancements checkbox.

 - Disable user cookies

-- Disable user details, which includes IP addresses and User Agent data
+- Disable user details, including IP addresses, and User Agent data

 - Access the GDPR form field for your WordPress forms

-Once you’re done customizing your form, click Save.
+Once you’re done customizing your form, click Save at the top of the form builder.

 Step 2: Connect Your Form to Campaign Monitor

-To connect your subscribe form to Campaign Monitor, go to Marketing » Campaign Monitor.
+To connect your subscribe form to Campaign Monitor, go to Marketing » Campaign Monitor in the form builder.

 Next, click Add New Connection.